-Music authors (content owners) are usually represented by their labels, major or indies, or their publishers.
+Music authors and content creators are usually represented by their labels, major or indies, or their publishers.
 In some (rare) cases, they might directly distribute their own music.
 There is also an unexplored space of the market, at this moment, however: new authors of multimedia content in various format.